1. How do I apply to get into the program?

 16. When and at what stage should I apply for graduation?

 You should complete the application for graduation form by the deadline of the prior semester before the semester in which you will graduate.
-The graduation forms can be found online at Office of the Registrars forms.
+The graduation forms can be found online at Office of the Registrar forms.

 17. What if I am currently a student and will be graduating the semester of the application deadline?